OkunaOrg/okuna-api/COMMUNITY_GUIDELINES.md

 If you’re reading something that makes you feel uncomfortable…

 * **Does it comply with the guidelines?** If not, stop here and report it.
-* **Are you willing to have a civil and possibly time consuming discussion?** If not, stop here and scroll along.
+* **Are you willing to have a civil—and possibly time consuming—discussion.** If not, stop here and scroll along.
 * **Engage in the conversation.** Keep the points below in mind.

 When replying to someone’s comment or post…

-* **Keep these guidelines in mind.** At minimum the TLDR; section.
+* **Keep these guidelines in mind.** At minimum the in short section.
 * **Did you read that right?** Give it another look.
 * **Are you in doubt about what it means?** Kindly ask the person for more information.
 * **Find something in common and share it if possible.** Finding something in common between you and the original poster makes sure both of you see a human on the other side.
 This facilitates empathy and compassion.

 When the discussion is going nowhere…

-* **Take a break.** If the discussion has been going for some time, taking a break or sleeping on it might help bring fresh renewed perspective on the subject.
+* **Take a break.** If the discussion has been going for some time, taking a break or sleeping on it might help bring fresh, renewed perspective on the subject.
 Taking a shower might also work wonders.
 * **It’s not about winning or losing.** Discussions are an opportunity for all sides to learn something new.
-* **Gracefully exit the conversation.** If you've tried it all and the conversation is going nowhere, you migh want to exit gracefully with something like "Thank you for your opinion.
+* **Gracefully exit the conversation.** If you've tried it all and the conversation is going nowhere, you might want to exit gracefully with something like: "Thank you for your opinion.
 I think differently, but I respect your views.
 I'd like to finish this topic here.
 Thank you very much!"
 * **As a last resort, consider blocking.** As in real life, there might be cases where people just can’t get along.
 Consider blocking instead of escalating discussions.

 If the discussion becomes aggressive…